Astoria EcologyDavid Stubbs

 Visitors to Astoria will find a range of thriving plant life spanning across meadows, wetlands, riverbanks and forest.
 Discover Astoria’s mature cottonwood forest, which creates essential cover for wildlife migration and supports high avian species diversity.
 Plus, visitors to Astoria will enjoy the hum of quaking aspens shaking in the breeze or the vibrancy of currant flowers popping in the spring.
 Norrowleaf cattails amongst Astoria’s wetlands prevent erosion and provide wildlife habitat and food for species from birds to elk.

-Check out Astoria’s brand new, place-based Activity Book!
+Check out Astoria’s place-based Activity Book!
 While we can’t gather and explore together at Astoria just yet, we are delighted to share this at-home nature discovery book with your families to connect with each other and the outdoors in your own backyard.
 Inside, you’ll find bilingual activities that introduce Astoria’s history and ecology, coloring pages, nature journaling space and much, much more.
 Simply print at home and enjoy!